 Before your hair grows out of the surface of your skin, it begins as a collection of living cells that are made by a bulb housed at the base of the hair follicle.
 The bulb contains a collection of nerves and blood vessels — aka the dermal papilla — that nourish and deliver hormones to the living hair cells during their development.
 Sebaceous glands, which are attached to each hair follicle, produce oils that protect the hair shaft as it emerges.

-It's important to note that products that are designed to support healthy hair growth, like our GRO Hair Foam or hair serums, will focus on nourishing the hair follicle (either topically or internally) since this is where the living cells that will eventually become part of the hair shaft are formed.
+It's important to note that products that are designed to support healthy hair growth, like our GRO Hair Foam, will focus on nourishing the hair follicle (either topically or internally) since this is where the living cells that will eventually become part of the hair shaft are formed.
 It’s in the follicle that changes to your hair’s development and growth cycles can be made.